 The prime rate, in general, is the lowest rate of interest commercial banks charge their most credit-worthy customers.
 How do they come up with this rate?

 This prime rate is derived from the Federal Funds effective rate, which is the interest rates at which banks lend money to each other.
 The Federal Reserve provides guidance on what the Fed Funds rate should be set at – or a Federal Funds target rate.
 Banks usually follow suit, and you have the Fed Funds effective rate.

 From there, prime rate is calculated by adding ~3% to the fed funds rate.

 Today’s Prime Rate

-The significance is that the Federal Reserve lowered the rate dramatically at that point of time due to the credit crisis preventing the flow of credit in the economy.
-The Fed has kept their target rate at that historically low level since, in order to keep credit cheap, with the hopes that it will stimulate the economy.
-Since the economy hasn’t exactly been humming along, the Fed has not raised the rate (which it typically does when it wants to cool down inflation).
+The Federal Reserve lowered the rate dramatically at that point of time due to the credit crisis preventing the flow of credit in the economy.
+The Fed had kept their target rate at that historically low level, in order to keep credit cheap, with the hopes that it would stimulate the economy.

 Prime Rate History